7 Types of Questions to Include in a Layered Process Audit Checklist PDF

 - Process for reporting issues

-The video below is a 45 second overview of what types of questions to include, and where to look for creating layered process audit questions.
+The video below is a 45-second overview of what types of questions to include, and where to look for creating layered process audit checklist PDF questions.

 While companies tend to separate safety and quality, any expert will tell you that they directly influence one another.
 That’s why LPA checklists should verify that equipment is safe, workers use it correctly, and that they follow safety protocol.
 Example questions such as:

-- Are machine guards are in place and functioning properly?
+- Are machine guards in place and functioning properly?

 - Do workers follow standard safety procedures, using movements that reduce ergonomic risks?